alfetahe/process-hub/guides/Configuration.md

   > When scaling down too many nodes at once, the system may consider itself to be in a
   > network partition.
 Read the documentation for the
   >`ProcessHub.Strategy.PartitionTolerance.DynamicQuorum` strategy for more information.

+### Distribution Strategy:
+`ProcessHub.Strategy.Distribution.Base` - defines the base protocol for distribution strategies which define the method to determine the node/process mapping.

+ProcessHub currently supports 2 distribution strategies:
+- `ProcessHub.Strategy.Distribution.ConsistentHashing` - uses a consistent hash ring to determine the node/process mapping.
+This strategy is the default strategy.
+- `ProcessHub.Strategy.Distribution.Guided` - uses a predefined mapping to determine the node/process mapping.
+This strategy is useful when we want to control the mapping of processes to nodes.